 Make sure all your equipment is VERY clean – Making mayonnaise isn’t hard, but it’s easy for it to go wrong if the food processor or equipment you’re using has any leftover grease spots, or isn’t really clean.
 Inspect it well by eye.

-Take your time when adding the oil – You’ll want to pour the oil in very slowly, which will prevent breakage, and also make your mayonnaise even thicker and creamier.
+Take your time when adding the oil – You’ll want to pour the oil in very slowly in a thin stream, which will prevent breakage, and also make your mayonnaise even thicker and creamier.

 Step by Step Guide:

-To get started, add a neutral oil, one egg, ground mustard, and salt to the bowl of a food processor:
+To get started, add a neutral-flavored oil, one egg, ground mustard, and salt to the bowl of a food processor.

-All of the mayo ingredients are essential here, but if you don’t have ground mustard in your pantry, you may substitute 1 tsp of any mustard in your fridge, like Dijon, yellow, etc, but add it at the end.
+All of the mayo ingredients are essential here for this basic recipe, but if you don’t have ground mustard in your pantry, you may substitute 1 tsp of any mustard in your fridge, like Dijon, yellow, etc, but add it at the end.
 The mustard helps with flavor and stability of the emulsion.

 What’s the best oil to use?